 Cisco Collaboration Preferred Architectures

 Cisco is a leading innovator of collaboration technologies and solutions.
-To provide our partners and customers with expert design guidance and best practices for deploying collaboration solutions, we have developed and tested the following Preferred Architectures (PAs), illustrated in Figure 1:
+To provide our partners and customers with expert design guidance and best practices for deploying collaboration solutions, we have developed and tested Preferred Architectures (PAs) for the following deployment scenarios:

-- On-premises — All collaboration services are deployed and managed on the customer’s premises.
+- On-premises deployment — All collaboration services are deployed and managed on the customer’s premises.

-- Hybrid — Some collaboration services are deployed on-premises, while others are hosted in the cloud.
+- Hybrid deployment — Some collaboration services are deployed on-premises, while others are hosted in the cloud.

-Cisco Preferred Architectures (PAs) provide tested and recommended deployment models for specific market segments based on common use cases.
-They incorporate a subset of products from the Cisco Collaboration portfolio that is best suited for the targeted market segment and defined use cases.
+Cisco Preferred Architectures (PAs) provide tested and recommended deployment models for the Enterprise market segment based on common use cases.
+They incorporate a subset of products from the Cisco Collaboration portfolio that are best suited for the Enterprise and defined use cases.
 These deployment models are prescriptive and built to scale with an organization as its business needs change.
-This prescriptive approach simplifies the integration of multiple system-level components and enables an organization to select the deployment model that best addresses its business needs.
+This prescriptive approach simplifies the integration of multiple system-level components.